Windows Me: Reception

 Windows Me initially received generally positive reviews, with reviewers citing the operating system's integrity protection (branded as "PC Health") and the new System Restore feature as steps forward for home users.
-However, users' real-world experience did not bear this out, with industry publications receiving myriad reports of problems with the "PC Health" systems, PCs refusing to shut down cleanly, and general stability problems.
+Despite this, however, users' real-world experience did not bear this out, with industry publications receiving myriad reports of problems with the "PC Health" systems, PCs refusing to shut down cleanly, and general stability problems.

-As time went on, the reception became even more negative, to the point where it was heavily panned by users, mainly due to stability problems.
-Because of its many bugs and glitches, Windows Me is now infamously viewed as one of the worst operating systems of all time and the biggest failure in the Microsoft Windows operating systems, both in critical and retrospect, being unfavorably compared to its immediate predecessor and successor.
-A PC World article infamously dubbed Windows Me as "Mistake Edition" and placed it 4th in their "Worst Tech Products of All Time" feature in 2006.
+As time went on, reception of Windows Me became more negative, to the point where it was heavily panned by users, mainly due to stability issues.
+Retrospectively, Windows Me is viewed as one of the worst operating systems of all time, being unfavorably compared to its immediate predecessor and successor.
+A PC World article dubbed Windows Me the "Mistake Edition" and placed it 4th in their "Worst Tech Products of All Time" feature in 2006.
 The article states: "Shortly after Me appeared in late 2000, users reported problems installing it, getting it to run, getting it to work with other hardware or software, and getting it to stop running."
-Consequently, as a result of these heavy criticisms, most home users ultimately opted to stick with its predecessor, Windows 98 Second Edition, for the remainder of Windows Me’s lifecycle until Windows XP, while some moved over to Windows 2000 Professional, despite the latter operating system being primarily marketed towards the high-end business and enterprise market at the time.
-In Netherlands and Sweden, Windows Me was mockingly nicknamed "Windows Meer Ellende" and "Windows Mycket Elände" (Dutch and Swedish for "more suffering", respectively).
+Consequently, most home users remained with Windows 98, while some moved to Windows 2000 despite the latter being enterprise-oriented.
+In the Netherlands, Windows Me was infamously known as "Windows Meer Ellende" (Dutch for "more misery").

 System Restore suffered from a bug in the date-stamping functionality that could cause System Restore to incorrectly date-stamp snapshots that were taken after September 8, 2001.
 This could prevent System Restore from locating these snapshots and cause the system restore process to fail.
 Microsoft released an update to fix this problem.

 Byron Hinson and Julien Jay, writing for ActiveWin, took an appreciative look on the operating system.
-On the removal of real mode DOS support, they had noted "The removal of DOS has clearly made a difference in Windows Me in terms of stability (far less Blue screen of death are seen now) and booting speed has greatly increased."
+On the removal of real mode DOS support, they had noted "The removal of DOS has clearly made a difference in Windows Me in terms of stability (far less Blue Screens of Death are seen now) and booting speed has greatly increased."
 In a recommendation of the operating system upgrade for users of Windows 95 and 98, they had stated "If Windows Me isn't a revolutionary OS it's clear that Microsoft has focused its efforts to make it more user-friendly, stable and packed full of multimedia options.
 The result is great and the enhancements added are really worth the wait."
 The new features that Windows Me introduced were also praised and have since remained part of subsequent Windows versions.

 Along with Windows 2000 from the Windows NT family, Windows Me was the last version of Windows that lacked product activation.